 CURLOPT FRESH CONNECT Pass a long.
 Set to 1 to make the next transfer use a new (fresh) connection by force.
 If the connection cache is full before this connection, one of the existing connections will be closed as according to the selected or default policy.
 This option should be used with caution and only if you understand what it does.
 Set this to 0 to have libcurl attempt re-using an existing connection (default behavior).
-CURLOPT\FORBID\REUSE Pass a long.
+CURLOPT_FORBID_REUSE Pass a long.
 Set to 1 to make the next transfer explicitly close the connection when done.
 Normally, libcurl keeps all connections alive when done with one transfer in case a succeeding one follows that can re-use them.
 This option should be used with caution and only if you understand what it does.
 Set to 0 to have libcurl keep the connection open for possible later re-use (default behavior).
-CURLOPT CONNECTTIMEOUT Pass a long.
+CURLOPT_CONNECTTIMEOUT Pass a long.
 It should contain the maximum time in seconds that you allow the connection to the server to take.
 This only limits the connection phase, once it has connected, this option is of no more use.
-Set to zero to disable connection timeout (it will then only timeout on the system's internal timeouts).
-See also the CURLOPT\TIMEOUT option.
-In unix-like systems, this might cause signals to be used unless CURLOPT\NOSIGNAL is set.
-CURLOPT\CONNECTTIMEOUT\MS Like CURLOPT\CONNECTTIMEOUT but takes the number of milliseconds instead.
+Set to zero to switch to the default built-in connection timeout - 300 seconds.
+See also the CURLOPT_TIMEOUT option.
+In unix-like systems, this might cause signals to be used unless CURLOPT_NOSIGNAL is set.
+CURLOPT_CONNECTTIMEOUT_MS Like CURLOPT_CONNECTTIMEOUT but takes the number of milliseconds instead.
 If libcurl is built to use the standard system name resolver, that portion of the connect will still use full-second resolution for timeouts with a minimum timeout allowed of one second.
 (Added in 7.16.2) CURLOPT IPRESOLVE Allows an application to select what kind of IP addresses to use when resolving host names.
 This is only interesting when using host names that resolve addresses using more than one version of IP.
-The allowed values are: CURL\IPRESOLVE\WHATEVER Default, resolves addresses to all IP versions that your system allows.
+The allowed values are: CURL IPRESOLVE WHATEVER Default, resolves addresses to all IP versions that your system allows.

-CURL\IPRESOLVE\V4 Resolve to IPv4 addresses.
+CURL_IPRESOLVE V4 Resolve to IPv4 addresses.

-CURL IPRESOLVE V6 Resolve to IPv6 addresses.
+CURL_IPRESOLVE_V6 Resolve to IPv6 addresses.

-CURLOPT\CONNECT\ONLY Pass a long.
+CURLOPT_CONNECT_ONLY Pass a long.
 If the parameter equals 1, it tells the library to perform all the required proxy authentication and connection setup, but no data transfer.
-This option is useful only on HTTP URLs.
-This option is useful with the CURLINFO\LASTSOCKET option to curl\easy\getinfo(3).
-The library can set up the connection and then the application can obtain the most recently used socket for special data transfers.
+This option is implemented for HTTP, SMTP and POP3.
+The option can be used to simply test a connection to a server, but is more useful when used with the CURLINFO_LASTSOCKET option to curl_easy_getinfo(3) as the library can set up the connection and then the application can obtain the most recently used socket for special data transfers.
 (Added in 7.15.2) CURLOPT USE SSL Pass a long using one of the values from below, to make libcurl use your desired level of SSL for the transfer.
 (Added in 7.11.0) This is for enabling SSL/TLS when you use FTP, SMTP, POP3, IMAP etc.

-(This option was known as CURLOPT\FTP\SSL up to 7.16.4, and the constants were known as CURLFTPSSL\\)
+(This option was known as CURLOPT_FTP_SSL up to 7.16.4, and the constants were known as CURLFTPSSL)

-CURLUSESSL NONE
+CURLUSESSL_NONE

 Don't attempt to use SSL.

-CURLUSESSL\TRY Try using SSL, proceed as normal otherwise.
+CURLUSESSL_TRY Try using SSL, proceed as normal otherwise.

-CURLUSESSL CONTROL Require SSL for the control connection or fail with CURLE USE SSL FAILED.
+CURLUSESSL_CONTROL Require SSL for the control connection or fail with CURLE_USE_SSL_FAILED.

-CURLUSESSL ALL Require SSL for all communication or fail with CURLE\USE\SSL\FAILED.
+CURLUSESSL ALL Require SSL for all communication or fail with CURLE_USE_SSL_FAILED.